kwyse/personal-website/content/posts/hail_hugo.md

 Minimo, it is `main`.

 Start the server again and see our new navigation menu and post rendered.
-The `-D` flag here indicates we should render draft posts in addition to regular ones.
+The `-D` flag here indicates we want to render draft posts in addition to regular ones.

 ```bash